 Many community colleges in Connecticut offer GED preparation classes to help students succeed on the test.
 These classes provide structured instruction, practice questions, and guidance from experienced educators.

-• According to the Connecticut State Department of Education, there are 12 community colleges in the state that offer GED preparation courses.
+- According to the Connecticut State Department of Education, there are 12 community colleges in the state that offer GED preparation courses.

-• In 2021, over 5,000 students enrolled in GED preparation classes at Connecticut community colleges.
+- In 2021, over 5,000 students enrolled in GED preparation classes at Connecticut community colleges.

-• The pass rate for students who attended GED preparation classes at community colleges was 75%, compared to 60% for those who did not attend classes.
+- The pass rate for students who attended GED preparation classes at community colleges was 75%, compared to 60% for those who did not attend classes.

-Adult Education in New Britain
+Adult Education for GED in Connecticut, New Britain

 Students enrolled in the GED program participate in classes that include periodic practice tests to assess their readiness for the official exam.
 While the New Britain Adult Education Center serves as a registration site, the actual GED exam is administered at various locations throughout the state, including online options.